schrotie/quary/demo/helloWorld/README.md

 ```
 and only the first text is green.

-ShadowQuery is just a collection of shorthand code for native technology.
+Quary is just a collection of shorthand code for native technology.
 In this example I abbreviated the vanilla example to make it easier to read and understand.
 Web components usually use templates for creating their shadow DOM. `innerHTML = '...'` is pretty expensive, and when many such elements occur in a document, performance suffers.
 Therefor `innerHTML = '...'` is only done once in an `HTMLTemplateElement` (which has the tag `<template>`) and then this is cloned, which is much more efficient.
-ShadowQuery automatically does this.
+Quary automatically does this.
 The full vanilla example looks like this:
 ```js
 const template = document.createElement('template');
 template.innerHTML = 'Hello world!';